ternaustralia/cmrset-examples/wps-examples/README.md

 Examples of accessing functions on the TERN Landscapes Web Processing Server (WPS).

+A TERN APIKey is required to run these examples.
+Follow the steps detailed in this [TERN Knowledge Base article](https://ternaus.atlassian.net/wiki/spaces/TERNSup/pages/2353496065/API+Key+Usage) to acquire an API key.

 Note: these processing services are based upon the datasets provided through the TERN Data Services Catalogue (also referred to tds-examples in this repository).